brandonpittman/gridsome-plugin-tailwindcss/README.md

 This plugin will add [Tailwind](http://tailwindcss.com) to your [Gridsome](http://gridsome.org) project.

+*Currently working on v3, which will remove the PurgeCSS capability (so you can just use the new features built into Tailwind 1.4+)*

 ## Who This Is For

 If you want to set up Tailwind with the least amount of effort in a Gridsome